 Coloniality

-(Quijano)- Colonialization refers to the historical large-scale expansion of nation-states by taking control of foreign land and the indigenous populous utilizing supremacist philosophy.
+The historical large-scale expansion of nation-states by taking control of foreign land and the indigenous populous utilizing supremacist philosophy.
 Colonization refers to the process of establishing outpost colonies that centralize these efforts.

 Critical Consciousness